Centrality measures and the role of non-normality for network control energy reduction: Introduction

-In \cite{Lindmark2018Minimal}, we showed numerically that there are at least two factors influencing the energy required to control a network.
-One is the location of the eigenvalues (fast modes require more control energy than slow modes, see also \cite{Yan2015Spectrum}).
-The second is instead a connectivity property, which in \cite{Lindmark2018Minimal} was expressed as a ratio between the weighted outdegree of the nodes and their weighted indegree.
-We showed that the higher this ratio is, the lower is the control energy needed to steer the system.
-The ratio can be used to rank the nodes, and therefore as a driver node placement strategy.
-Inspired by these empirical results, in this paper we investigate the ranking from a more theoretical perspective.
-Our main result is to suggest a combination of two different network centrality measures as a basis for the placement of driver nodes.
-The first measure quantifies the influence that each node has on the rest of the network.
+In \cite{Lindmark2018Minimal}, we showed numerically that the energy required to control a network is influenced by a connectivity property expressed as a ratio between the weighted outdegree and indegree of the nodes.
+In this paper, the empirical results of \cite{Lindmark2018Minimal} are put into a more solid formal basis, and interpreted in terms of the algebraic properties of the adjacency matrix of the network.
+Our main result is to propose two strategies for driver node placement, based on a novel characterization of network non-normality as imbalance in the distribution of energy in the network.
+We establish an equivalence between a network with normal adjacency matrix and a system with balanced realization \cite{moore1981principal}.
+Our formulation allows to quantify network non-normality at a node level as combinations of two different centrality metrics.
+The first measure ({\em node-to-network} centrality) quantifies the influence that each node has on the rest of the network.
 It corresponds to the energy with which the node excites the network.
-This centrality is high for nodes that efficiently reduce the average energy needed to steer the network in all different directions, as captured by the trace of the Gramian matrix.
-The second centrality describes instead the ability to control a node indirectly from the other nodes, and corresponds to the energy that reaches the node from the other nodes.
-This centrality is more related to structural controllability, which identifies the nodes that cannot be controlled indirectly and hence must be driver nodes.
-Choosing nodes that are hard to control indirectly as driver nodes limits the energy that is required for steering the network in the most difficult directions, i.e., it limits the smallest eigenvalue of the Gramian matrix.
+The second measure ({\em network-to-node} centrality) describes instead the ability to control a node indirectly from the other nodes, and corresponds to the energy that reaches the node from the other nodes.
+Suggestively, this centrality is formulated in terms of the observability Gramian, and it is somewhat related to structural controllability, as it identifies the nodes that cannot be controlled indirectly and hence must be driver nodes.

-The two centrality measures reflect the fact that nodes in directed networks can be important for different reasons.
-An approach similar to the one adopted here appears for instance in the HITS algorithm \citep{kleinberg1999hubs}, where node ranking occurs according to two centrality measures, hubness and authority.
-As we will see in the paper, there is more than a passing resemblance between our choice and that of the HITS algorithm.